top of page

 • 5 min read

-When you are invited round to dinner at your neighbours home you don’t expect to have to leave early !!!
-Having just finished a magnificent Spanish Tapas followed by an amazing Mexican Chilli.
-It was the last thing we expected, to visit our daughter in hospital following her phone call.
+When you are invited to dinner at your neighbor's home, you don’t expect to leave early!
+After enjoying a magnificent Spanish tapas followed by an amazing Mexican chili, we received an unexpected phone call.
+Our daughter was in the hospital, and we had to rush over.
 It certainly brought a swift end to a very pleasant evening.
 We didn’t even have time to say thank you properly.
-So, after the crisis was over, what could I do to show our appreciation?
+So, after the crisis was over, what could I do to show my appreciation?

-Well, having met Marvin the Schnauzer during the evening, why not produce a portrait for his owners?
-Here is how I did it and why I decided to use Zestit "Pencil Blend" in the process.
+Well, having met Marvin the Schnauzer during the evening, I thought, why not create a portrait for his owners?
+Here’s how I did it and why I decided to use Zestit "Pencil Blend" in the process.

-I didn’t go for dinner with the intention of producing a portrait of Marvin and, as it was to be a surprise, I couldn’t go back for more photos.
+I didn’t go to dinner with the intention of creating a portrait of Marvin.
+Since it was meant to be a surprise, I couldn’t return for more photos.
 I had to rely on the two shots I had hastily taken during the evening.

-I wasn’t sure which way to go with this artwork but perhaps unconsciously these days, I go through several mental process steps which I find helps me to develop my approach.
-These are; composition development, choice of media and finally the process or steps to use.
+I wasn’t sure how to approach this artwork.
+However, I often find that going through several mental steps helps me develop my approach.
+These steps include composition development, choice of media, and finally, the process or steps to use.

 The Composition, The Media, The Process